Interested in an easy and historic day trip from Edinburgh? Check out Stirling - home to Stirling Castle and the Wallace Monument!

 The gorgeous Church of the Holy Rude is the first stop on a whirlwind tour of Stirling.
 Built just slightly after the ancient castle that looms above it, the version we see today was begun in the 15th century.
 The interior is small, lovely, and well-maintained, but to me the churchyard was the main attraction - large, expansive, and covering centuries of Stirling’s history, we spent quite a while perusing the intricate gravestones and enjoying the view of the church, castle, and surrounding countryside.

 Reminiscent of Edinburgh Castle, Stirling Castle juts majestically out of the rolling hillside.
-With its location as the gateway to The Highlands, the castle has been the site of a number of significant battles, from the earliest days of its existence.
+With its location as the gateway to The Highlands, Stirling Castle has been the site of a number of significant battles, from the earliest days of its existence.

 The portion of Stirling Castle that you will see is mainly from the 15th and 16th centuries, though earlier portions have been preserved.
 Mary, Queen of Scots was crowned here, and Bonnie Prince Charlie was responsible for the most recent siege of the castle, in 1746 (he was unsuccessful).